We've curated a tasty collection of game day dishes that should also have a place in your Thanksgiving rotation. You're welcome.

 We always have leftover cranberry sauce.
 It seems like maybe it's not everyone's favorite when lumped onto the plate.
 But tucked into a delicious club?
 Yessssss!
 It works.
-Add some turkey, LTO and bacon, of course, and you've got a killer meal.
-You can always build it up like a proper club sandwich, with an additional slice of bread and doubled up fillins'.
+Add some turkey, lettuce, tomato, and bacon, of course, and you've got a killer meal.
+You can always build it up like a proper club sandwich, with an additional slice of bread and doubled up fillings.
 Up to you.
 We like ours on rye.
 You do you.
-Just know you're getting a delicious lunch in the days following Thanksigiving.
+Just know you're getting a delicious lunch in the days following Thanksgiving.

 This isn't a remarkably novel recipe, nor is it difficult to make.
-But it's a great staple to have in the fridge for those looking for something with which to make an easy lunch or snack.
-(Think of it like this: if you have house guests and you're tired because you spent days cooking them Thanksgiving dinner, you're not exactly jumping at the opportunity to get back into the kitchen.
-You don't really want to be responsible for preparing any further meals, amirite?
+But it's a great staple to have in the fridge for anyone looking to make an easy lunch or snack.
+Think of it like this: If you have house guests and you're tired because you spent days cooking them Thanksgiving dinner, you're not exactly jumping at the opportunity to get back into the kitchen.
+You don't really want to be responsible for preparing any further meals, right?
 We got you.
-If you prep this after dinner, while everyone else is cleaning up, you can throw it in the fridge and your guests will have something tasty to make sandwiches with the next day.
+If you prep this salad after dinner, while everyone else is cleaning up, you can throw it in the fridge and your guests will have something tasty to make sandwiches with the next day.
 And you don't have to lift a finger).

 Turkey Cobb Salad

-Another use for all that turkey sitting in the fridge!
+Another use for all that turkey sitting in the fridge: a cobb salad.
 And it's gluten-free.
 And high in protein.
 And it's on the healthier side since it's a salad.
 It's the trustworthy cobb for the win.
 Chances are—especially if you're making a salad as part of your Thanksgiving meal—you probably already have most of these ingredients purchased and sitting in the fridge anyway.
 You can make an individual portion for yourself, or a larger one (just double or triple the recipe) if you're serving more than just you.
-And what's great is that the hardest of this whole part is chopping.
+And what's great is that the hardest part of this salad is chopping.
 So if you can do that (which is highly likely if you're making Thanksgiving dinner), the rest is just…dare we say it?
 Gravy.
 (Food pun!)